PanicInitiative/panicbutton.io/_posts/mobile/es/0001-01-01-setup-disguise.md

     link: "setup-disguise-test-open"
 ---

-Panic Button is disguised to protect you.
-From now on you will see a calculator screen when you open the app.
+Panic Button stays hidden on your phone by looking like a simple calculator.
+From now on you will see the calculator disguise whenever you open the app.
+Here we teach you how to access your settings from the disguise screen.